Daynil/lunchmoney-amazon-matcher/readme.md

 This code will attempt to match Lunch Money Amazon transactions to Amazon orders from your Amazon order history by the total cost of the order (including multi-item orders) within a [date range](https://github.com/Daynil/lunchmoney-amazon-matcher/blob/master/util.ts#L192) of the order date (15 days by default).

-If a match is found, a note is set for the Lunch Money transaction which includes the "Category" set by Amazon (e.g. Cofee, Shirt, Pantry Supplies, etc.), as well as a complete discription of the item.
+If a match is found, a note is set for the Lunch Money transaction which includes the "Category" set by Amazon (e.g. Coffee, Shirt, Pantry Supplies, etc.), as well as a complete discription of the item.

 If the matched order is a multi-item order, each item will be listed as above, including the cost of each individual item in the order.
-If the description exceeds Lunch Money's note length limit (350 characters), and an algorithm ([generateTransactionNote](https://github.com/Daynil/lunchmoney-amazon-matcher/blob/master/util.ts#L58)) will intelligently truncate the note for maximum readbility.
+If the description exceeds Lunch Money's note length limit (350 characters), and [an algorithm](https://github.com/Daynil/lunchmoney-amazon-matcher/blob/master/util.ts#L58) will intelligently truncate the note for maximum readbility.
 For example:

-_Item 1: $6.99: (COSMETIC_CASE): OTO 6 Pack Travel Size Plastic Squeeze Bottles for Liquids, 30ml/1 Fl.
-Oz TSA Approved Makeup Toiletry Cosmetic Containers; Item 2: $7.99: (COSMETIC_CASE): Silicone Travel Bottles, Vonpri Leak Proof Squeezable Refillable Travel Accessories Toiletries Containers Travel Size C..._
+_Item 1: $7.51: (SHIRT): Next Level Mens T-Shirt; Item 2: $7.99: (COSMETIC_CASE): Silicone Travel Bottles, Vonpri Leak Proof Squeezable Refillable Travel Accessories Toiletries Containers Travel Size C..._

+Now that each Amazon transaction has a detailed description of each order, you can easily categorize them more appropriately!

 ## Usage